Floral Park Medical

 About Floral Park Medical, P.C.

-Floral Park Medical, P.C. and Cross Island offer cholesterol management services, along with Coronary Artery Disease Treatment, as part of their primary health care services in the greater New York area, specifically Floral Park and Jackson Heights.
+Floral Park Medical, P.C. and Cross Island Medical offer cholesterol management services, along with Coronary Artery Disease Treatment, as part of their primary health care services in the greater New York area, specifically Floral Park and Jackson Heights.
 We pride ourselves on having professionally qualified personnel who provide individualized care and counseling for your health care needs.

 Frequently Asked Questions